MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 A connection can be established by dragging one module close to the other.
 {{</alert>}}

 Some modules even contain hidden connectors in addition to the ones displayed on the module's surface.
-Click on the workspace and press {{< keyboard "SPACE" >}} to see the hidden connectors as well as the internal networks of each module.
+Click on the workspace and press {{< keyboard "SPACE" >}} to see the hidden connectors as well as the internal networks of each macro module.
 You can now also use the hidden connectors for building connections.

 For more information about connectors and different types of connections, click {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch03s03.html" "here" >}}. <br>
 If you want to know more about establishing, removing, moving, and replacing connections, have a look at {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch03s04.html" "this." >}}